What’s not to love about fresh vegetables in the summertime? The taste is great, the color is vibrant, and they add that extra zest to your meal.

-- Prepare the produce.
-For example, cut up your cauliflower that you would like to use in a pasta salad in the upcoming weeks.
+For example, cut up the vegetables to the size you would like to use in a pasta salad in the upcoming weeks.

-- Blanch (cook in boiling water) the vegetables before freezing.
+Before freezing, flash-cook your veggies in boiling water for one to two minutes.
+Use at least one gallon of water per pound of vegetables.
 Blanching stops the enzymes that keep the ripening process flowing.
 It also helps get rid of dirt and bacteria, retains the nutrients, and brightens the color.
-Use at least one gallon of water per pound of vegetables.
-Cook them in the water for one to two minutes.
 (Note: If you are freezing tomatoes, skip this step)

-- Take out a freezer-safe container or baking sheet.
-Make a single layer of vegetables and freeze them until solid.
+In a freezer-safe container or on a baking sheet, make a single layer of vegetables and freeze them until solid.

-- Once frozen, pack them into freezer bags or use a vacuum sealer.
-You do not want them to come in contact with air.
-This will cause “off” flavors to develop by the time you defrost them.
+Once frozen, pack them into freezer bags or use a vacuum sealer.
+You do not want them to come in contact with air, which will cause “off” flavors to develop by the time you defrost them.

 Irish potatoes are also not an ideal vegetable to freeze when they are baked or boiled.
 After thawing they become soft, crumbly, and waterlogged.
 Other types of potatoes freeze much better.

-If you want to have an endless supply of fresh vegetables even after the summer farmer markets close, plus save money by buying produce when it’s the least expensive, follow these six steps to effectively freeze them.
-This will let you enjoy your favorites even after they are out of season.
+If you want an endless supply of fresh vegetables even after the summer farmer markets close, follow these steps to effectively freeze them.
+You also may save money by buying produce when it’s most plentiful and least expensive.
+Freezing lets you enjoy your favorite veggies even after they are out of season.